rowanlea/UsefulScripts/TerraformExport.md

 `az group list`

 ## Export your resource group
-`aztfexport resource-group <resource group name>`
-Then press "W" to "acquire" the listed resources locally in Terraform format.
+`aztfexport resource-group <resource group name>` (note: resource group name is case sensitive), then press "W" to "acquire" the listed resources locally in Terraform format.
+It says "import", but it means "export".

-The wording is confusing because it says "import", I guess it means you're importing locally, but it makes more sense in my head if you "export" it from Azure.
-The Microsoft Learn docs say "export".

-The console looked weird for me here, as there was a 95% loading bar at the bottom, but wording at the top that it had been finished.
-Following the next section can verify it all worked anyway.

 ## Verifying it worked
 `terraform init --upgrade`